Russia: Passengers describe horrific scenes

 And Instagram user @kuchynskaya shared a video of ambulances rushing to the scene and then racing away to the hospital.

-At least 11 people are reported dead, and at least 39 are injured, the Russian health ministry said.
-Other agencies in St Petersburg gave differing numbers for the injured.
+At least 10 people are reported dead, according to three state-run Russian news agencies.
+The death toll is one lower than the tally given by the Russian Health Ministry earlier in the day.
+At least three dozen are injured, the Health Ministry said.
+Other agencies in St. Petersburg gave differing numbers for the injured.